Back to BlogReviews

 • Ghost for newsletters and subscriber content

-Publishing the same content strategy across these platforms manually means doing CMS work 2–4x for every piece of content.
-At scale, that's 30–60+ hours per month of pure publishing grunt work.
+Publishing the same content strategy across these platforms manually means repeating CMS work for every piece of content.
+Over time, that can become a meaningful operational drag.

 The Comparison Table

-We evaluated each tool on six criteria: generation quality, multi-CMS support, humanization, schema markup, publishing speed, and pricing.
+We evaluated each tool on six criteria: generation quality, multi-CMS support, brand voice refinement, schema markup, publishing workflow, and pricing.

 Tool-by-Tool Breakdown